 - Ed Gein Roadtrip: 6 Things to do in Plainfield

-I’ve been researching Gein since I was probably about 14, have been to Plainfield several times, and have written about those strange and tragic crimes on many occasions hoping to unlock some of the mysteries that remain, uncover new stories, gain new insight into Ed’s state of mind.
+I’ve been researching Gein since I was probably about 14, have been to Plainfield many times, and have written about those strange and tragic crimes on numerous occasions hoping to unlock some of the mysteries that remain.
+Uncover new stories, gain new insight into Ed’s state of mind.

 Years later, a friend of McIntyre’s named Hollis Brown, who, according to McIntyre, had been a neighbor of the Gein’s, caught a glimpse of the cauldron stuffed away in the garage.
 Horrified, he realized he had seen it before…on the Gein farm where he was assisting police with the cleanup.